My Day in Court

 Maybe this was the Trash Court version of the sick joke 'You can beat the rap, but you can't beat the ride.'

-On the other hand, I am grateful Judge Han put her foot down and said enough is enough.
+On the other hand, I am grateful Judge Han said enough is enough.
 Perhaps she decided that very few people would risk standing their ground in her court as firmly as I did unless they were holding some cards of their own.

 On the other hand, I could be completely wrong.
 Maybe the pictures had the opposite effect.
 Perhaps the camera incident irritated Ms. MDL so much she decided to ask for the continuance as a payback.
 There had to be some reason she pushed so hard.
 I suppose I will never know.
 A lot of what went on in the courtroom that day remains a total mystery to me.